gwenknight/SEFASI_transmission_model/README.md

 To run the model use the code in
 "run_model.R"
 - this will generate a parameter set and run the model for this for each of the 3 countries (Denmark Senegal England)

+To explore this model output and select the parameter sets that generate runs closest to the data use the code in
+"explore_model_output.R"

+To generate the intervention impact use "run_interventions.R"